 A total scaled score of 266 is required to pass.

 Acceptance of MBE Score

 Iowa does not accept an MBE score from an exam taken in another jurisdiction.

 Admission on Motion

-May be admitted on motion if applicant has engaged in active practice of law for five of seven years preceding application.
-For complete details, contact the Iowa Board of Law Examiners.
+A member in good standing of another U.S. state or territory may be admitted on motion in Iowa if the applicant has engaged in the active practice of law for five of the seven years preceding application.
+Additional requirements apply.

 Admission by UBE Score Transfer

 Applicants who have obtained a scaled score of at least 266 on a Uniform Bar Exam taken in another jurisdiction within the preceding two years may apply for admission based on that score.